Valter Sedin

-Valter Sedin (born February 28, 2007) is a Canadian soccer player who plays for Swedish club Hammarby U19.
+Valter Sedin (born February 28, 2007) is a Canadian soccer player who plays for Whitecaps FC 2 in MLS Next Pro.
 He is the son of Swedish former hockey player Henrik Sedin.

 Early life

 Sedin played youth soccer with Fusion FC and joined the Whitecaps FC Pre-Academy in August 2020.
 In 2022, he won the Whitecaps Academy U15 Student-Athlete Award and in 2024, won the U17 Student-Athlete Award.